 A CFP®, Certified Financial Planner, is a financial professional that has met the rigorous qualifications of the CFP® Board of Standards.
 These individuals are required to take extensive coursework in the financial planning process, insurance, investments, retirement planning, tax planning, and estate planning; a course load that takes nearly two years to complete.
 The CFP® Candidate must fulfill a 3-year experience requirement, pass a 10-hour exam and uphold an ethics oath before they are eligible to use the CFP® title.
 To maintain the title, CFPs® must engage in 30 hours of continuing education every two years to keep current with the constant changes in this field.
-That is why when it comes to working with a professional to plan for retirement, it is important to make sure they are a Certified Financial Planner.
+That is why when it comes to working with a wealth management professional to plan for retirement, it is important to make sure they are a Certified Financial Planner.

 Types of Financial Planners in Mercer County

 The next big decision is what type of Mercer County financial planner to hire.
 Among Certified Financial Planners, the industry gold standard, there are three types of compensation models that may affect the type of experience you have: